HydrogenB/mynamecard/README.md

 The application uses Firebase Authentication for user management:
 - Email and password authentication
 - Google OAuth sign-in
-- Secure session management
+- Secure session management with AuthContext provider
-- Profile information management
+- Automatic user profile creation and management
+- Protected routes with authentication checks

 ### Security Rules

 Access to data is protected by Firebase Security Rules:
-- Firestore rules enforce user-based read/write permissions
+- Comprehensive Firestore rules with helper functions for validation
+- Card ownership validation to ensure users can only modify their own cards
+- Card limit enforcement at the database level (default: 2 cards for free users)
+- Public cards are accessible without authentication through specific queries
 - Realtime Database rules protect analytics and user status data
-- Public cards are accessible without authentication
-- User can only modify their own cards
-- Notes/additional information
+- Server-side configuration for plan limits and features

 ## Deployment Guide